artevelde-uas/canvas-lms-theme-dev/README.md

 ## Development tool for building custom JS & CSS for Canvas LMS theme customizations

+This package provides the following functionality to make it easier to rapidly develop plug-ins:

-This package provides base Webpack configuration files that work out of the box (or can be extended).
+* **Webpack config:** Base Webpack configuration files that work out of the box (or can be extended).
+* **Server:** A server that can serve your code from your localhost so you don't have to re-upload it to Canvas every time it changes.

 ## Installation